-First Line of Defence Second Line of Defence Third Line of Defence It is the responsibility of senior management in each of the Group's business lines to establish and maintain effective risk management systems and to support risk management Comprises specialist Group support functions including: Risk, Compliance, Legal, Finance and Human Resources.
-Provides independent objective assurance on the effectiveness of the control procedures including those relating to the management of risks across the entire Group. best practice.
-These functions provide: advice to management at Group level and operating entity level; assistance in the identification, assessment, management, measurement, monitoring and reporting of financial and non-financial risks; independent challenge to the businesses; an operational and technical guidance.
+First Line of Defence Second Line of Defence Third Line of Defence It is the responsibility of senior management in each of the Group's business lines to establish and maintain effective risk management systems and to support risk management best practice.
+Comprises specialist Group support functions including: Risk, Compliance, Legal and in some cases, Finance and Human Resources.
+Provides independent objective assurance on the effectiveness of the management of risks across the entire Group.
+These functions provide: advice to management at Group level and operating entity level; assistance in the identification, assessment, management, measurement, monitoring and reporting of financial and non-financial risks; independent challenge to the businesses; and technical guidance.